12 Jyotirlingas of India: Legends, Locations, and Significance

 1. Somnath Jyotirlinga:

 It is the first of 12 Jyotirlingas in India.
 The Somnath Temple is located in Prabhas Patan in Saurashtra, Gujarat.
-It was desecrated and built many times.
+It was desecrated and rebuilt many times.
 It was last reconstructed in 1950-51.

-Somnath means “Lord of the Moon,” which is one of the names of Lord Shiva.
+Somnath means “Lord of the Moon,” one of Lord Shiva’s names.
 We can find the story of Somnath Jyotirlinga in the Shiva Purana (4.14).

 Chandra did penance for six months.
-Propitiated Lord Shiva appeared there in the form of a Jyotirlinga and blessed Chandra and reduced his curse.
+Propitiated Lord Shiva appeared there in the form of a Jyotirlinga, blessed Chandra, and reduced his curse.
 He told him that he would decline day by day in one fortnight and increase steadily in another.
-For increasing the glory of the region and the moon, Lord Shiva stayed there in the form of Someshwara.
+To increase the glory of the region and the moon, Lord Shiva stayed there in the form of Someshwara.

 2. Mallikarjuna Jyotirlinga: